fchastanet/my-documents/HowTo/HowTo-Write-Jenkinsfile/05-04-Annotated-Jenkinsfiles.md

       choice (
         name: 'upStreamImage',
         choices: ['latest', 'beta'],
-        description: 'Select beta to check if your build works with the future version of the upstream image' )
+        description: '''Select beta to check if your build works with the future version of the upstream image'''
+      )
     }